jidongbsu/cs452-thread-safe-library/README.md

 - *capacity*: we set the capacity from the command line.
 In the testing program, this is called the *poolsize*.

-- *stop_requested*: read the Additional Function section and see if you can figure out why this field is needed, and how you should use it.
+- *stop_requested*: read the [Additional Function](additional-function) section and see if you can figure out why this field is needed, and how you should use it.

-- *mutex*: to make the list library thread-safe, each of its function should be protected by a mutex.
+- *mutex*: to make the list library thread-safe, each of its function should be protected by a mutex. (exception: createList() does not need to be protected)

 - *listNotFull* and *listNotEmpty*: these are two condition variables.
 If the list becomes full, then adding to the list shall block on a condition variable (i.e., *listNotFull*).
 If the list is empty, then removing from the list shall block on another condition variable (*listNotEmpty*).